-IPL 2024: From Head to Starc, a look at overseas players who can be valuable buys at the auction
+IPL 2024: From Head to Starc, a look at overseas players who could be valuable buys at the auction

 Few things make a bigger statement than scoring a match-winning hundred in a World Cup final against unbeaten hosts India in the world’s largest stadium.
 Travis Head is having a fantastic year – the World Cup campaign, two crucial knocks in the semi-final and final and being announced the co-vice-captain of the Australian Test team.
 Becoming a millionaire through the an IPL deal would be just the cherry on top.

 Head played for Royal Challengers Bangalore in two IPL seasons, appearing in ten games and scoring just one fifty (75) in those two seasons.
 However, things have changed since then, and Head’s development as an all-format player has been phenomenal.
-With a base price of Rs 2 Crore, teams would be keen to add the Australian all-rounder to their roster.
+With a base price of Rs 2 crore, teams would be keen to add the Australian all-rounder to their roster.

 Because of his recent form, aggression and adaptability to different conditions, especially in India, he makes a strong case for potentially the biggest bid this auction.